MouseTrap-codes/rlmathtoolkit/README.md

 ## Installation

-You can install rlmathtoolkit by cloning the repository:
+You can get started by cloning the repository and installing the package locally:

 ```bash
 # Clone the repo